 In summer it is really busy – day trippers and tourists are like packed sardines on the ferries and on the mountainous island, especially on weekends as many Athenians have holiday homes there.
 Unlike other islands, Aegina doesn’t have many long beaches, but has more small, sheltered coves with deep water.
 The marina is wall-to-wall yachts in summer and and the parties go on all night.
 It’s often the first port of call for yachts after leaving Pireaus.

 In winter some yachts are still moored there, but the marina is also home to the many fishing boats.
 Fishermen are still getting some sort of living out of the over-fished Mediterranean.
 Aegina is almost tourist free at this time of year.
 Rugged-up Athenians like to go there on weekends, as I did with my friends Janet and Toby, right after Christmas.
-We lunched belatedly with friends in their backyard under a greying sky, arriving just in time to see a whole Stilton plonked on the table which was whittled away in no time at all.
+We lunched on Boxing Day belatedly with friends in their backyard under a greying sky, arriving just in time to see a whole Stilton plonked on the table which was whittled away in no time at all.

 Athenians dine on freshly-caught fish at the many outdoor restaurants lining the waterfront, or just have an ouzo and meze, or a Metaxa brandy and meze, and do aspot of people watching.
 And then go for a stroll to buy some local produce.
 While olives, figs, honey and wine are produced on the island, the main crop is pistachio nuts, which can be bought by the bag from shops at the port.
 Adonis Tzitzis and his wife produce Aegina’s famous pure thyme honey called “H Panagiotara”.